-In addition to many of the policies outlined in the University Academic Policies section of the University Catalog, the academic policies, philosophy, and practices described in this section apply specifically to students enrolled in programs facilitated by the Office of Adult and Graduate Studies (AGS).
-Currently, OKWU offers Master degree programs in Business Administration and Education.
-At this time, AGS facilitates various combinations of these programs at multiple locations throughout Oklahoma as well as online.
+The academic policies, philosophy, and practices described in this section apply specifically to students enrolled in programs facilitated by the Office of Adult and Graduate Studies (AGS).
+Currently, OKWU offers Master degree programs in Business Administration, Education, Nursing, Strategic Leadership and Theology and Apologetics.
+At this time, Adult and Graduate Studies facilitates various combinations of these programs at multiple locations throughout Oklahoma as well as online.

-AGS degree programs have been designed for adult learners who must maintain professional and personal commitments while returning to school.
-AGS staff will assist students in discovering the best options for completing all requirements in a timely fashion.
+Adult and Graduate Studies degree programs have been designed for adult learners who must maintain professional and personal commitments while returning to school.
+Adult and Graduate Studies staff will assist students in discovering the best options for completing all requirements in a timely fashion.